rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 Inside the `screens` folder we should create the `SecondaryScreen.spec.js` file.

 Since we are not in the AppStack's first screen and our screen receives parameters, we are going to take advantage of the helper we created.
-We will call the function `renderWithNavigation` with this parameters:
+We will call the function `renderWithNavigation` with these parameters:

 - `mainComponent`: `SecondaryScreen`
 - `otherComponents`: `[{name: 'MainScreen', component: MainScreen}]`